LukePappa/myOS/t.md

-Ourism holds that theories, doctrines, and philosophies fall short of true knowledge, which is itself beyond words.

-It teaches that this knowledge may instead be acquired through the bare act of existence.
+Ultimate truth, goodness, and beauty may be found in the bare act of existence.

-The aim of Ourism is the universal enlightenment of humanity.